build-trust/ockam-website/src/content/learn/how-to-guides/enrollment/index.md

 The service will either accept or reject the enrollment message.

 Once the service has accepted an enrollment message, the device is able to securely participate in the network amongst other enrolled devices.

 ---

 ## Technical Details
-The specific cryptographic details can be found [here](/learn/proposals/0006-enrollment/).
+How does this work?

+Check out the `Enrollment Key Agreement` in the [Architecture and Protocol Design](/learn/proposals/0006-enrollment/) section of Ockam Learn.

 ---